DDA Land Pooling Policy: Over 5,000 Ha Land Pooled Through Online Portal

 It was in October 2018, when Delhi's Land Pooling Policy got an approval from the centre.
 Under the policy, the DDA will develop five zones — N, P-II, K-I, L and J —in Najafgarh, Rohini and Narela.

 Under the policy, nearly 1.7 million affordable housing units could be built across the national capital.
 The numbers could have been much higher but the DDA had to reduce the floor area ratio from 400 earlier to 200 now, owing to water shortage, a move criticised by stakeholders.
 "This is likely to dampen the prospects of many families wanting to have their own home.
-This could had been avoided in the public interest," said Neh Srivastava, President, Central Secretariat Services Officers Society and Under Secretary in Ministry of Home affairs.
-Srivastava further added, "It's imperative that people first cross verify the members sitting on the executive boards of the companies engaged in building these flats and choose their investment destinations accordingly."
+This could had been avoided in the public interest," said Neh Srivastava, president, the Central Secretariat Services Officers Society.
+"It's imperative that people first cross-verify the members sitting on the executive boards of the companies engaged in building these flats and choose their investment destinations accordingly," Srivastava adds.

-It said the developer entity or consortium will retain 60 per cent of the pooled land, and hold the remaining 40 per cent on behalf of the DDA, to be surrendered (free of encumbrances) as and when required to DDA or service-providing agencies, for development.
+It said the developer entity or consortium will retain 60 per cent of the pooled land and hold the remaining 40 per cent on behalf of the DDA, to be surrendered (free of encumbrances) as and when required to DDA or service-providing agencies, for development.
 This policy covers the urbanisable areas of urban extensions wherein 95 villages have already been included in the development area of the DDA.

 "In order to promote affordable and inclusive housing, 15 per cent over and above permissible FAR (floor area ratio) has also been allowed for EWS (economically weaker sections) or affordable housing.
 The land pooling policy will be a key input in economic, social and civic development of the city and is likely to generate immense investment opportunities and trigger a boost in the economy," it said.

-With inputs from Housing News
+With inputs from Housing.com News